 ACSM (American College of Sports Medicine)

-The ACSM is recognized as the largest sports medicine and exercise science organization in the world.
+ACSM is recognized as the largest sports medicine and exercise science organization in the world.
 Some hospitals and wellness centers require or prefer ACSM certification for their personal trainers.
 ACSM has an established set of fitness and body composition guidelines and recommendations for both healthy and diseased populations including children and senior citizens.
 These widely recognized guidelines are used largely in clinical settings and universities.
-Recommended for those who wish to work in a clinical setting or interested in eventually pursuing a medical or healthcare career.
+Recommended for those who wish to work in a clinical setting, or interested in eventually pursuing a medical or healthcare career.

 ISSA (International Sports Sciences Association)

-Preferred by many popular fitness center chains including Gold’s Gym, Lifetime Fitness, Bally’s and Equinox.
+One of the biggest differences with ISSA is that it’s officially recognized as an academic institution (hence the .edu website, which is usually allowed only for K-12 schools, universities and colleges.
+It’s accepted by many popular fitness center chains including Gold’s Gym, Lifetime Fitness, Bally’s and Equinox.
 More geared towards improving body composition/body building and fitness levels in adult, non-athlete clients.